Today’s Autotrader Find is a 1999 Jeep Wrangler Sahara, a prime survivor from the TJ generation.

 This one is typically equipped for the year with full doors containing roll-up glass windows (rather than the less practical half doors with their plastic inserts), a tan soft top, and air conditioning.
 Its stock cassette player remains intact, something that’s marginally more useful today since popping in a Bluetooth-connected tape adapter is much more convenient in the smartphone era than having to sort through your long-dormant CD collection.

-It is unclear how this Wrangler lived such an apparently sheltered life, but it has to be one of the finest TJs extant.
+It is unclear how this used Jeep Wrangler two-door for sale has lived such an apparently sheltered life, but it has to be one of the finest TJs extant.
 Just look at the lack of wear on its leather-wrapped steering wheel or its carpeted floor mats.
 It’s positively a throwback to a simpler era.